roeeyn/roeeyn_blog/_posts/2021-11-25-setup-ctfd-with-ssl.markdown

 ## 1.1 [OPTIONAL] Installing tmux and nice terminal

-I like to have tmux and some preconfigure vim, so I use [this script](https://github.com/roeeyn/dotfiles/blob/master/script/bootstrap_remote_server.sh) which configures this for me.
+I like to have tmux and some preconfigured vim, so I use [this script](https://github.com/roeeyn/dotfiles/blob/master/script/bootstrap_remote_server.sh) which configures this for me.

 You can have it by executing: